-Ever just have those burning Disney questions at the top of your mind?
+Ever just have those burning Disney questions at the top of your mind, like “Can you bring food into Disney World?”
 Well, we are here to help answer them!
 The good news is, yes, you can bring food into Disney World.
-Totally allowed though just with everything else there are some rules that surround this policy.
+Though totally allowed, as with everything else, there are some rules that surround this policy.

 Disney World Food Policy